learningequality/kolibri-docs/docs/manage/_content.rst

   	.. image:: img/kolibri-central-server.png
 	  :alt: Select from which public channel you want to import content from.

-  * |lock-open| indicates an unlisted/private channel you have access to on Kolibri Studio
-  * |on-device| indicates a channel from which you have already imported some or all content onto your device
+      Channels from which you have already imported some or all content onto your device will have the |on-device| icon.

 #.
 Click **Select** button for the desired channel, and wait for Kolibri to display the channel information and the topic tree.

+   .. warning:: This could take some time for big channels.
+Please be patient, as Kolibri needs to retrieve a lot of information to display.

 #.
-In the **Select content** page you will see all the details of the selected channel: description, version, total size and number of learning resources, with the information weather you have some of the resources from that channel already imported on the local device.
+In the **Select content from...** page you will see all the details for the selected channel: description, version, total size and number of learning resources, with the information weather you have some of the resources from that channel already imported on the local device.

   	.. image:: img/select-content.png
 	  :alt: Select topics and resources to import from channel.

 #.
-Under **Choose content to import** you can browse the channel topics and individual resources.
+Under **Choose content to import** click the topics links to browse through the channel contents.
 Use the *Select all* checkbox to import the content channel in full, or select only certain topics or resources.
 As you keep selecting, you will see the total number and size on disk under *Resources selected:*, and the remaining space on your device.
 #.
 Click **Import** button once you finish selecting all the desired content.

 #.
 Wait for the content to be downloaded and click **Close** for the new channel to appear under the **Content** heading.

 	.. image:: img/import-CC.png
 	  :alt: wait for import channel to finish

 #.
-If you need to import content from a **private/unlisted** channel, scroll to the bottom of the *Kolibri Studio* page.
+If you need to import content from a **private/unlisted** channel, click on **Try adding the token** link above the channel list.
 #.
-Click on **Try adding the token** link, and enter the **channel token/ID** received from the channel curator on Kolibri Studio.
+Enter the **channel token/ID** received from the channel curator on Kolibri Studio.

 	.. image:: img/enter-token.png
 	  :alt: enter content token to import from unlisted channel

 #.
 Click **Confirm** to unlock channel, or **Cancel** to exit.
 #.
 Proceed to select and import channel topics and resources as for the public channels.

+   Unlisted or private channels in the list are indicated with the |lock-open| icon.
+#.
+To add more learning resources from a channel that you previously imported content from, click **Actions**, select **Import more**, and repeat the selecting procedure from step 3.

 Import Content from a Local Drive